bmavity/urbit-weight-app/Readme.md

 #### Notes
 - Due to an issue with the Android Server Sent Events library, I was unable to use `channel.js` to connect an `EventSource` to the Urbit.
 (The library uses a `GET` request to initiate the `EventSource` and Urbit requires a `PUT`)
-- I also could not figure out how to set the state during an http request
+- I also could not figure out how to set the state during an http request, so the mobile app is readonly for now.

 ## Setup